 Note: serializable isolation not currently available to end user transactions.

 The following example demonstrates how transaction visibility works at different isolation levels.

 Xpand uses a globally unique ordered transaction id (xid) along with statement invocation id (iid) to control row visibility.
 Both the xid and iid generators use a combination of system wide clock and a unique node id to create a globally unique ordered identifier.

 Xpand maintains version history through the undo log.
 Since the undo log must already maintain information about the previous version of the row for transaction rollback, we can rely on using this information to access previous versions of the row for MVCC.
 The technique allows Xpand to maintain tables clustered by primary key instead of managing a large heap space.
 For inserts and updates, garbage collection occurs when we trim the undo log.
 However, Xpand keeps enough undo log history to service currently executing transactions.
 In addition to limiting undo log trim to local checkpoint rules, we also limit trimming based on the id of the oldest transaction within the system.

 The diagram above demonstrates how the system keeps multiple versions of the row in the undo log.
 Each row contains a Log Sequence Number (LSN) which points at the previous version of the row.
 We know that we've reached the end of the history chain when the previous LSN pointer precedes the trim LSN.

-To overcome these issues ClustrixDB uses locking for writer-writer conflict resolution.
+To overcome these issues Xpand uses locking for writer-writer conflict resolution.
 Writers always read the latest committed information and acquire locks before making any changes.

-ClustrixDB implements row level locks for transactions which touch a few rows at a time (a runtime configurable variable).
-For statements which affect a signification portion of a table, the query optimizer will promote row level locks to a table lock.
+Xpand implements row level locks for transactions which touch a few rows at a time (a runtime configurable variable).
+For statements which affect a significant portion of a table, the query optimizer will promote row level locks to a table lock.